JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 <h2>✅ Conclusion</h2>

 <p>
-This concludes our project.
-We sucessfully connected to our windows-vm using RDP and observed a ton of network traffic with various protocols using Wireshark and PowerShell.
-I highly recommed hitting the YouTube and checking out more about both.
-The more tools you are familiar with, the better.
-Hey, we even dipped our pinky toe into the vast ocean of Cybersecurity by creating a new security rule to deny inbound traffic.
-Maybe that was a stretch, but still fun stuff.</p>
+That’s a wrap.
+We connected to our Windows VM using RDP and explored network traffic with Wireshark and PowerShell.
+If that sparked your interest, check out some tutorials on YouTube the more tools you know, the better.
-<p>Hopefully, you learned something that you didn't know before and possibily had a little fun at the same time.
-I know Wreck-it-Ralph did.
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one!😎
+We even took a small step into Cybersecurity by blocking inbound traffic with a custom rule.
+Light work but still cool.
+Hope you learned something new and had some fun along the way.
+Do not forget to stop your VMs in Azure to save those credits.
+Thanks for tapping in.
+Catch you on the next one 😎
 </p>
 <br />